-You pay a \$0 copay per lifetime reserve day.
+You pay a \$0 copay per day for days 91 and beyond.

 A benefit period begins the day you're admitted as an inpatient in a hospital or skilled nursing facility (SNF).
 The benefit period ends when you haven't received any inpatient hospital care (or skilled care in a SNF) for 60 days in a row.
 If you go into a hospital or a SNF after one benefit period has ended, a new benefit period begins.